andykeefe/andykeefe/README.md

 $whoami

     I'm Andy.
 I went to UIUC and graduated with a bachelors in International Relations.
-While there I studied international relations.

     While there I took coursework on international security, diplomacy, history, and literature of the Russian language.
 I often read about these subjects when I have the chance.
 I love coding despite only doing it since I 2018, but more than that, I love learning how to code.
 I love learning in general and have an insatiable desire to be a permanent, full-time, fully-insured student.
 My first